rbaynes/nat_geo_climate_control/README.md

   * Download [sensor and I2C serial bus Arduino libraries](/arduino_library_for_am2315.tgz) and unzip them to your `~/Documents/Arduino/library directory.`
   * Download [example code](/arduino_test_programs.tgz) and unzip it to your `~/Documents/Arduino` directory.
   * Plug the USB cable into your PC and the Arduino board (without any circuits).
-  * Start the Arduino IDE, open and compile the test programs.
+  * Start the Arduino IDE (to open and compile the test programs)
     * IDE > Tools (make sure board says "mega 2560", and pick the port you are using - should be /dev/cu.usb...)
     * IDE > File > Open... > pick "am2315_test"
     * Click the "upload" right arrow in the menu bar to make sure the sketch compiles and uploads.